 This battle mentality prevents both sides from seeing that there is a new, unexplored territory that is far superior to the grounds they fight for.

 Pluralism without Relativism

 The problem with real pluralism, that is, the humanist attitude, is that it seems to acknowledge that there are multiple truths; the other side can reach conclusions different from ours and yet be somehow “right”.
 How can that be when we believe there is only one truth that we all aim for?
-(Unless you are a postmodernist, but as I explain in this blog post, postmodernism has its own objective truth that it believes in, namely that there is no objective truth.)

 All of us humans work toward discovering the truth.
 But due to our differences in talents, knowledge, circumstances and experiences, we often differ from one another in the things we observe and the conclusions we draw from them.
 Even though we all seek the truth, none of us can ever acquire the whole of the truth, unless we delude ourselves into thinking that we can somehow miraculously avoid all of the pitfalls and limitations of human understanding.
 Even though the truth is one, I might know only a small amount of it.
 And among the truths that I think I know, 80% might actually be really true and 20% might be false for all that I know.
 Below is a diagram to clarify this:

 There is only one truth, represented by the circle, surrounded by falsehood, a sea of darkness, on all sides.
 The circle does not represent all of truth but important truths that we tend to disagree with others about.
 The green rectangle represents a human’s efforts at discovering these truths.
 They end up discovering some of them, but along the way they also pickup countless biases, prejudices and false beliefs and ideas that they think are true.
 That is the part of the rectangle that is in the gray area.